code-quad3/chat-app-/README.md

 # Chat Application
 https://github.com/user-attachments/assets/33cc0dda-6f21-4064-a728-1b07bcc95ce4

-A real-time chat application built using the MERN (MongoDB, Express.js, React, Node.js) stack with Socket.IO for real-time messaging, authentication with JWT, and additional features like QR code contact addition.
+A real-time chat application built using the MERN (MongoDB, Express.js, React, Node.js) stack with Socket.IO for real-time messaging, authentication with JWT, and additional features like QR code contact addition and ai bit using using llama api.
 This project serves as a full-stack implementation of a chat app with individual messaging functionalities.

 ## Features